Ian Hutchinson (motorcyclist)

-Ian Hutchinson (born 12 August 1979 in Bingley, West Yorkshire) is an English professional motorcycle road racer specialising in events held on closed public roads, such as the Isle of Man TT, the North West 200 and Ulster Grand Prix.
+Ian Hutchinson (born 12 August 1979 in Bingley, West Yorkshire), also known by his nicknames "the Bingley Bullet" or "the Miracle Man", and "Hutchy", is an English professional motorcycle road racer specialising in events held on closed public roads, such as the Isle of Man TT, the North West 200 and Ulster Grand Prix.

 Hutchinson's most successful racing year was in 2010, when he set the record of winning the most races in a single Isle of Man TT festival in June, achieving five solo wins, preceded by Supersport class at the North West 200 in Northern Ireland.
 At a British Supersport round in September, Hutchinson crashed in wet conditions soon after the start suffering a badly broken left leg after being hit by a following rider's machine.
 The leg-break needed many surgical operations and much time to recover.
 He again fractured the leg in 2012 when riding an off-road bike practicing exhibition-riding for a motorcycle show at the Excel Arena in London.

-Returning to racing with modifications to his race machines involving changing the gear-lever to the right side and fitting a thumb-operated rear brake instead of a footbrake lever, in 2013 he won the Macau Grand Prix.
+Returning to racing with modifications to his race machines involving changing the gear-lever to the right side and fitting a thumb-operated rear brake instead of a footbrake lever, in 2013, Hutchinson won the Macau Grand Prix.

-In 2015 he had a dramatic return to top form with three wins, a second and third places at the 2015 Isle of Man TT races riding PBM Kawasaki (1000 cc) and Team Traction Control Yamaha (600 cc) machines, which contributed to his overall points tally, winning the Joey Dunlop TT Championship Trophy for 2015.
+In 2015, Hutchinson had a dramatic return to top form with three wins, a second and third places at the 2015 Isle of Man TT races riding PBM Kawasaki (1000 cc) and Team Traction Control Yamaha (600 cc) machines, which contributed to his overall points tally, winning the Joey Dunlop TT Championship Trophy for 2015.

-He also competed in selected rounds of the 2015 British Superbike Championship on the Kawasaki ZX-10R.
+Hutchinson also competed in selected rounds of the 2015 British Superbike Championship on the Kawasaki ZX-10R.

 Hutchinson was placed sixth in his last race on the PBM Kawasaki at the Macau Grand Prix in November 2015.
 For 2016, he was contracted to ride Tyco BMWs for the Superbike and Superstock classes, with a return to Keith Flint's Team Traction Control Yamahas for the Supersport class at North West 200, Isle of Man TT, and Ulster Grand Prix.

 In 2017, Hutchinson crashed during a race on the Isle of Man breaking his thighbone.
 Subsequent races on the Isle of Man in 2018 were not successful, with three DNFs together with places at 11 and 16, and three DNFs in 2019.

 Hutchinson suffered from a stroke in early 2023, which sidelined him from the entire racing season.

+Hutchinsons's nickname Miracle Man also used as his Autobiography title stems from his ability to recover from severe injuries and repeat successful campaigns.
+His 2010 Isle of Man TT also is considered a miracle because a full sweep at the event has never happened before and since.
+Multiple of his sustained injuries were considered career ending but he managed to make a recovery to a successful comeback at least four times.

-Prior to becoming a professional road-racer Hutchinson worked as a motorcycle mechanic for the late Colin Appleyard, MBE.
+Prior to becoming a professional road-racer, Hutchinson worked as a motorcycle mechanic for the late Colin Appleyard, MBE.